okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/multi-tenancy/index.md

 ### Implementations

-The Okta supported design for a multi-org, multi-tenant configuration is the Hub and Spoke setup.
+The Okta supported design for a multi-org, multi-tenant configuration is the hub-and-spoke setup.

-### Hub and spoke physical layout
+### Hub-and-spoke physical layout

-The two main components of the hub and spoke layout are:
+The two main components of the hub-and-spoke layout are:

 * **Spoke:** Org that contains users, user groups, and applications specific to that tenant.
 Spokes are responsible for lifecycle management and